kylrth/kylrth.github.io/content/post/meaning-making.md

 > ...

 > **What gives me hope is that we have little tremors now, shaking people out of the reverie of the fiction of modernity that they've been living in, kind of a late 20th century style modernity.** That's good I think because ... people are kind of burning out on some of the social media stuff.
 They're sort of seeing the ugly side. ...
-It's quite clear these things are not quite all they're cracked up to be.

-These things he is saying about the world may not be objectively true about the world, but as JrEg [says](https://youtu.be/_ZNCCttVMg8?t=1592), "when we talk about them, we create them."
+It's quite clear these things are not quite all they're cracked up to be.{{% sidenote %}}These things he is saying about the world may not be objectively true about the world, but as JrEg [says](https://youtu.be/_ZNCCttVMg8?t=1592), "when we talk about them, we create them."{{% /sidenote %}}